 2).
 Profit Split with Overhead Costs

-This is the commission structure I learned under and it is the one that Fireman Roofing uses to this day.
-In my opinion it gives the roofing salesperson the ability to make the most money.
+This is the commission structure I learned under and it is the one that many companies use now.
+In my opinion, it gives the roofing salesperson the ability to make the most money.

 Some people will say it is more difficult to learn the business under this commission structure, but I would argue that you can learn pretty fast when it means you have the opportunity to make several hundred dollars more a week or thousands more in a month.
 Wouldn’t you agree?

 In some roofing companies, this is 30% to 40% of the profit.
 Most of the reputable roofing companies pay their sales people at least 40% to 50% of the profits.
 If you’re going to take a job paying 30% of the profit, you’re probably making less than you could.

 If the company you’re working for isn’t also working for you, you need to ask yourself why are you paying 10% overhead?
 Are they doing anything to help you make money?
 Do they provide excellent sales training or on-going support?
 Do they generate leads to help you get into new neighborhoods?
 If you’re not getting that kind of support, you may want to look for lower overhead and greater support.